james-kaddissi/universal_project_manager/README.md

 *c. licenses - lists the names of all licenses saved by your UPM (default + custom)*

-d. projects - lists the names of all projects with their relevant language/main/path info
+*d. projects - lists the names of all projects with their relevant language/main/path info*

-f. preferences - lists the preference configuration of your version.
+*f. preferences - lists the preference configuration of your version.*

-upm delete <OPTIONAL_NAME> - deletes the current directory and removes from project list or deletes the name of the upm project supplied.
+*upm delete optional_name - deletes the current directory and removes from project list or deletes the name of the upm project supplied.*

 determine a finalize list of supported languages.